Skip to main content

 Import/Export quiz

-By default, when starting a new quiz, you will have a first page representing a single-choice text-only question type.
-To customize this first question, type it over the grey help text that reads ‘Your question here…’.
+When starting a new quiz, your default first question will be a single-choice one with simple text-only answers.
+To start write your question over the grey help text that reads ‘Your question here…’.

 Image showing the default first single-choice text question with editable placeholder text.
 In this example, the question "What pet do you have?" is entered in the field.

-If you prefer to start with a different type of question, you can use the Remove Question option from the right-hand side menu first to replace it in the next step.
+If you prefer to start with a different type of question, you can use the Remove Question option from the right-hand side menu and we’ll show you how to replace it in the upcoming Add questions section.

 Image showing the option to remove the default first question in the quiz builder.